JeanMILPIED/Jedha_CareerCoaching/README.md

 ## Check list
 1. CV clean and readable and tested on a parsing platform
-   a. keep your pas experience and give it a "data" colour
+   a. keep your past experiences and give it a "data" colour
    b. write your projects and the techniques used
    c. try to fit on one page
    d. make a pro photo